 After a stop-over in Kualu Lumpur, where I did the Bukit Tabur East trail, I’ve got a three-day conference on the island of Langkawi.
-Fortunately there is a bit of spare time in the agenda, and a Google search suggests Gunung Machinchang – also spelt Gunung Mat Cinang – is a good option.
+Fortunately there is a bit of spare time in the agenda, and a Google search suggests Gunung Machinchang – also spelt Gunung Mat Cinang – as a good option.
 (For other mountains you can tackle, see Which Langkawi mountain should I climb? at the bottom).
-Especially as the start of the hike is a short walk from my resort, at the somewhat tacky Oriental Village, which is at the base of the Langkawi Skybridge cable car.
+The start of the hike is a short walk from my resort, at the somewhat tacky Oriental Village at the base of the Langkawi Skybridge cable car.
 Rather than following the main road, I find a quiet service road that follows the river away from the village.

 A walking trail from the road crosses the river near a cluster of shops at the Pantai Kok area, where you can buy drinks and souvenirs.
 There are also some toilets here.

 A series of concrete steps – 638 of them to be precise – go up the hill to a famous waterfall (Air Terjun) and the Seven Wells (Telaga Tujuh).
 There’s a few people around, although it’s not too busy on the trail.